cintiathieme/project-mod1-blackjack-game/README.md

 No hardware prerequisites needed.
 Just use your **browser**.

-* Click [here] (https://cintiathieme.github.io/project-mod1-blackjack-game/)to run the game.
+* Click [here](https://cintiathieme.github.io/project-mod1-blackjack-game/) to run the game.